fatData/NLP/README.md

 Neural Nets, however due to the data hungry nature of NN models and the small dataset we are using, I chose to experiment with different classifiers.)

 - Open project.ipynb
-- Note that all results have already been generated in the notebook and re-running it to get the results again will take a very long
+- Note that all results have already been generated in the notebook and re-running it to get the results again will take a very long time